Decorative banner image

 Low criminality-high resilience

 The number of countries falling within the low criminality–high resilience quadrant, which constitutes the best position in terms of facing organized crime, has decreased by three since the 2021 Index, to 47.
 That means just under a quarter of the UN member states could arguably be classified as equipped to handle the organized crime threats they face.
-By no means, however, does it mean that countries in this quadrant do not have areas in which to improve their resilience.
+However, this does not mean that countries in this quadrant do not have areas in which to improve their resilience.
 In many cases, shifts to another quadrant are likely, as several countries find themselves on the cusp of falling into the low resilience bracket if political will and efforts to enhance resilience are lacking.

 Low criminality–low resilience